Signs and Symptoms of Diabetes

 Gestational diabetes is primarily seen in a pregnant woman who did not have diabetes before her fertility.
 Some women have more than one pregnancy caused by gestational diabetes.
 The symptoms are the same as other types of diabetes: blurry vision, unusual thirst, fatigue, nausea etc.

 Read more- Early signs and symptoms of diabetes

 Why do these symptoms occur?

-The glucose stays in the blood, and is not being used as fuel for energy; therefore these symptoms occur are seen.
-The body tries to lower blood glucose levels by flushing the surplus glucose out of the body in the urine.
+The glucose stays in the blood, and is not being used for energy; therefore, these symptoms are seen.
+The body attempts to reduce blood glucose levels by rinsing the surplus glucose out of the body in the urine.

 What happens if the signs of diabetes are ignored?